OPS-E2E-PPE/VBA-Docs/api/Outlook.AttachmentSelection.md

 ---
-title: AttachmentSelection Object (Outlook)
+title: AttachmentSelection object (Outlook)
 keywords: vbaol11.chm3202
 f1_keywords:
 - vbaol11.chm3202
-ms.prod: outlook
 api_name:
 - Outlook.AttachmentSelection
 ms.assetid: 398cf106-a904-9048-e627-e47aaadf1105
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# AttachmentSelection Object (Outlook)
+# AttachmentSelection object (Outlook)

 Contains a set of **[Attachment](Outlook.Attachment.md)** objects that represent the selected attachments in an Outlook item.

 ## Remarks

 The **AttachmentSelection** object contains a read-only collection of attachments that are selected in an item that is in the active inspector or the active explorer.

 To customize the attachment shortcut menu by using Microsoft Office Fluent ribbon extensibility, use the **[Context](Office.IRibbonControl.Context.md)** property of the **[IRibbonControl](Office.IRibbonControl.md)** to obtain an **AttachmentSelection** object.

 ## Methods